dotnet/EntityFramework.Docs/entity-framework/efcore-and-ef6/porting/ensure-requirements.md

     *  **If the primary key of the entity is store generated**

         * If the primary key is not set to a value, the state is set to added.
-The primary key value is considered "not set" if it is assigned the CLR default value for the property type (i.e. `0` for `int`, `null` for `string`, etc.).
+The primary key value is considered "not set" if it is assigned the CLR default value for the property type (for example, `0` for `int`, `null` for `string`, etc.).

         * If the primary key is set to a value, the state is set to unchanged.